| Icon |

 resource is in the form of a Microsoft

-PowerPoint (.ppt) file created
+PowerPoint (.ppt or .pptx) file created

 from Microsoft PowerPoint.
 This file can be opened and edited in Microsoft